amicoleo/amicoleo.github.io/README.md

 TODO
 ============
-+ Blank href on links (so that they look touchable) and a link wveruwhere
++ Blank href on links (so that they look touchable) and a link everywhere - OK

-+ On touch previous project/next project keeps underline
++ On touch previous project/next project keeps underline - OK

-+ On mobile document is bigger then viewport
++ Scroll projects with arrows and touch scroll

++ Media queries
-	+ Media query on bg logo size
+	+ On bg logo size
+	+ On menu text

 + Gif images compression wrong